lmarinov/Exercise-repo/README.md

-This is a repository for many exercise materials. bla
+This is a repo consisting of the courses Java_Basics and Java_Advanced/OOP with exercises completed during the study period.